-As the development of Smart Contracts continues to move forward, researchers at IOHK plan to work with a system of stable transaction fees on its Blockchain network.
+As the development of Smart Contracts continues, researchers at IOHK plan to work with a system of stable transaction fees on its Blockchain network.

-The Marketing & Communications Director for the Cardano Foundation, Tim Harrison, made the first announcement with Nigel Hemsley (Project Delivery Manager) and Dimitri Poulopoulos.
-The news is that the first Smart Contract is now operational on Cardano's public test network, Alonzo.
+The Marketing and Communications Director for the Cardano Foundation, Tim Harrison, made the first announcement with Nigel Hemsley (Project Delivery Manager) and Dimitri Poulopoulos.
+The first Smart Contract is operational on Cardano’s public test network, Alonzo.

 The stable fee mechanism encompasses a native decentralized reserve contract that manages a stable currency linked to the basket, called Basket Equivalent Coin (BEC).

 Basket of Commodities

 According to the IOHK team, the idea behind this initiative is to create a base price for transactions using a basket of commodities:

 “A comparison in the fiat world could be the International Monetary Fund’s SDR (Special Drawing Rights) and value based on a five currency basket: the U.S. dollar, the Euro, the Chinese renminbi, the Japanese yen, and the British Sterling Pound.
 The Stablecoin, let’s call it the Basket Equivalent Coin (BEC), is the currency used to pay transaction fees (and all other real-world platform pricing needs, e.g., SPO costs).“

 In the ADA case, the network’s native currency serves several functions.
 It operates as a reserve asset and staking rewards, contemplating the possibility of being the alternative currency if a reserve contract faces a liquidity shortage.